 This verse also clarifies the nature of union with Christ.
 Believers are not attached to Christ through merit, growth, or maturity.
 They are placed into Christ by God Himself.
 That placement becomes the foundation of everything that follows.
 Righteousness, holiness, and redemption are not achieved milestones; they are shared realities flowing from union with Him.

-This truth explains why life with God begins and continues by grace, not personal capability, as shown in What Is Eternal Life?.
+This truth explains why life with God begins and continues by grace, not personal capability, as shown in https://goodchristiannetwork.com/a-study-in/.
 Eternal life flows from being in Christ, not from accumulating spiritual achievements.
-It also reinforces the biblical call to trust God’s provision rather than boast in human wisdom, echoing the wisdom of surrender found in Proverbs 3:5–6 Meaning — “Trust in the LORD With All Your Heart”.
+It also reinforces the biblical call to trust God’s provision rather than boast in human wisdom, echoing the wisdom of surrender found in https://goodchristiannetwork.com/2025/12/12/proverbs-35-6-meaning-trust-in-the-lord-with-all-your-heart/.

 Within the story of redemption, 1 Corinthians 1:30 stands as a declaration of completeness.
 Everything the law exposed, everything the prophets anticipated, and everything the heart longs for is fulfilled in Christ.
 God’s solution to human need is not a system, a method, or a set of virtues.
 It is His Son, given fully and finally to all who believe.